 The Deliaphonica Game is a fun activity we have cooked up with our board of trustees as a playful way of celebrating Delia’s landmark 80th birthday.
-The aim is to highlight Delia’s atmospheric and quirky music and her interest in using non-musical sounds to make music.
+The aim is to highlight Delia’s atmospheric and quirky music and her interest in using non-musical sounds to make early electronic music.

 Delia Derbyshire found music in every sound she heard.
 From the terrifying thrum of the bombs falling on her home city of Coventry when she was a child, through the endlessly-varying tonalities of the human voice, to the sounds of wild animals and the internal combustion engine.Mark Ayres